crannull-banner-2025

 There are two principal bodies representing UK architects – the Architects Registration Board (ARB) and The Royal Institute of British Architects (RIBA).
 In order to offer services as an architect, it is mandatory for UK practitioners to register with the sector's regulator, the Architects Registration Board (ARB).

-In March 2023, the Architects Council of Europe (ACE) published its report, The Architectural Profession in Europe - A Sector Study.
-This detailed report estimates that there were approximately 42,200 architects and 11,063 practices in the UK.
+According to Statista, in the “second quarter of 2025, there were approximately 54,100 people employed as architects in the United Kingdom; however, in a paper published in July 2025, the ARB said that there were 40,505 architects on the register.
+Just to complicate the figures a little further, in April 2025, the Architects Council of Europe (ACE) published its report, The Architectural Profession in Europe - A Sector Study.
+This detailed report estimated that there were approximately 42,300 architects and 9,394 practices in the UK in the previous year.
 Most architectural practices are small and there is no one firm which has a dominant market share.
-The report breaks-down the practice sizes as follows:
+The ACE report breaks-down the practice sizes as follows:

 Current Market and Size